zulfukrkmz/zUrl/README.md

-this application creates short links
+this application creates short links.
+(you can find more detailed readme file in zurl folder.)